awslabs/aws-lambda-redshift-loader/README.md

 }
 ```

-## Clearing Processed Files
+## Working with Processed Files
-We'll only load a file one time by default, but in certain rare cases you might
+We'll only load a file once by default, but in certain rare cases you might
 want to re-process a file, such as if a batch goes into error state for some reason.
-If so, use the 'processedFiles.js' script to query or delete processed files entries.
+If so, use the `processedFiles.js` script to query or delete processed files entries.
-The script takes an 'operation type' and 'filename' as arguments; use -q to query
+The script takes an `operation type` and `filename` as arguments:

-if a file has been processed, and -d to delete a given file entry.
-An example of
+* Use `--query` to query if a file has been processed at all, and if so by which batch.
+* Use `--delete` to delete a given file entry.
+* Use `--reprocess` for files that couldn't be added to a batch for some reason, which might include DynamoDB throttling.
+This will perform an in-place file copy on S3, which will then be received by the Lambda loader and it will attempt to reprocess the file.
+If it's already part of a batch, then it will be ignored.
+Please note this option is only supported by version 2.5.5 and higher.

-the processed files store can be seen below:
+An example of the processed files store can be seen below:

 ![Processed Files Table](ProcessedFilesTable.png)